As someone who lives in the big city (NYC), an escape into a more natural environment is something that I have found to be therapeutic and spiritual.

 For many years, since even before smartphones were invented, I took my first nature pictures on the beach in Florida and to this day, I have a whole shoe box of them.

-Now with the invention of smartphones, better cameras and opportunities to seize an instant moment, the passion I have to capture a moment in a beautiful natural environment becomes a reality.
+Now with the invention of smartphones, better cameras, drones and opportunities to seize an instant moment, the passion I have to capture a moment in a beautiful natural environment becomes a reality.

 That is why I started documenting my trips, even if they are local, but involve nature to share with the world.
 I provide destination locations so people can also have the same experience I do.